P/E RATIO: [PASS]

 EARNINGS GROWTH RATE FOR THE PAST SEVERAL QUARTERS: [FAIL]

 Compare the earnings growth rate of the past four quarters with long-term EPS growth rate.
 Earnings growth in the past 4 quarters should be at least half of the long-term EPS growth rate.
 A stock should not be considered if it posted several quarters of skimpy earnings.
-FIG's data is unavailable an hence an opinion cannot be rendered.
+FIG had 2 quarters of skimpy growth in the last 2 years.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.